 “I hate to see you sunk from the comforts you were born to.”

 In 1721, Parliament passed the Naval Stores Act that abolished the import tax on timber.
-It was meant for shipbuilders to import wood from colonies, but it also resulted in more options for furniture builders, called cabinet makers.
-Now they had new material to work with, like walnut and mahogany rather than oak, for example.
+It was meant for shipbuilders to import wood from the colonies, but it also resulted in more options for furniture builders, called cabinet makers.
+Now they had new material to work with, like walnut and mahogany rather than oak.
 Oak was sturdy, but had a rough grain and was difficult to carve and gild.

 Whether you think P&P was set in the 1790s or 1810s ... remember when Darcy has a room redesigned for his sister:

 All of this is to say, that for one paragraph, one character’s thought, a lot of effort went into it.
-But what is more important is what does it say about the character if he’s looking around and not impressed with the simple drapes and the lack of fine imported-wood furniture?
+But what is important to the reader is what does it say about the character if he’s looking around and not impressed with the simple drapes and the lack of fine imported-wood furniture?

-What I write is meant to entertain, but it also has to also be something I’m proud of.
-Jane Austen variations and historical romance don’t have to be accurate.
+Jane Austen variations and historical romance don’t have to be accurate to be entertaining.
 No author can know everything, but I enjoy a story more if the author tries.
 Some things are immutable, and for those of us who read—or write—about this era, there are details that we expect to see done right.
-Anything else will draw us out of what otherwise could be a fantastic story.
+I never want to write anything that will draw a reader out of what could otherwise be a fantastic story.

 Readers deserve to have their intellect respected.
 And besides, I love all the little details!